leafrogers/tic-tac-toe-api/README.md

 - Clone this repo to a local directory
 - In your terminal, navigate to the directory and run `npm install`
-- After that’s finished, run `npm start`
+- After that’s finished, run `API_KEYS=dev-key npm start`.
+This will mean that for any requests you make to this locally-running API, you’ll need to include an `API-Key` header with the value `dev-key`.
 - Using the URL that’s logged in the console output, you should be able to make requests via something like Postman, Insomnia, cURL, or similar tools.

 ## :information_source: Technical constraints